delphix/lab-guides/CONTRIBUTING.md

 To make substantial changes to an existing exercise, add or change images, or contribute a new exercise, you will need to create a local clone of our content repo.

-## Using issues to provide feedback on UWP Conceptual documentation
+## Using issues to provide feedback on lab guides

-If you just want to provide feedback rather than directly modifying actual documentation pages, you can [create an issue in the public repo](https://github.com/DelphixEdu/tutorials/issues).
+If you just want to provide feedback rather than directly modifying actual documentation pages, you can [create an issue in the public repo](https://github.com/DelphixEdu/lab-guides/issues).
 Click the "Issues" tab and then click the **New issue** button.
 Be sure to include the topic title and the URL for the page.

 Members of the LabAlchemy team review issues regularly and will triage, assign, and address them accordingly.